Overlooking unhoused hearts

 that tent encampment

-for a grocery utopia
+for a concrete grocery box

 where health and happiness